alan-turing-institute/data-safe-haven/docs/processes/software_package_approval.md

 - provide support for a cross-cutting analysis technique (e.g. geospatial data analysis, NLP), or
 - facilitate data science or software development best practices (e.g. for robustness, correctness, reproducibility), or
 - enhance the presentational features of the programming language (e.g. for producing plots, notebooks, articles, websites), or
-- enhance the usability of the programming language or development environment (e.g. RStudio, PyCharm).
+- enhance the usability of the programming language or development environment (e.g. RStudio, PyCharm)

 (package_request_procedure)=